omeka/Documentation/source/Reference/libraries/Omeka/Plugin/Loader.rst

     Loads plugins for any given request.

-    This will iterate through the plugins root directory and load all plugin.php files by require()'ing them.
+    This will iterate through the plugins root directory and load all plugin.phpfiles by require()'ing them.

     .. php:attr:: _broker